ArmSiwatK/play-multiple-videos/README.md

 # Play Multiple YouTube Videos
 A React application that allows users to view YouTube videos, play audio/video files, and take notes.
 Why would anybody want to play multiple YouTube videos from the convenience of a single page?
-I don't know about other people, but I occasionally want to include ambient noises and/or other noises with my music – and manually playing multiple audio/videos at a time is a hassle.
+Well, I don't know about other people, but I occasionally want to include ambient noises and/or other noises for a personalized, immersive listening experience.
+Manually playing multiple audio/videos at a time is a hassle.

 ## Installation
 1. Clone the repository: